benedictng/eatwhatsiafe/README.md

 # 🤙 EAT WHAT SIA 🤙

 ### ES Lint
+Pre-commit hook will run lint checks only on staged files.

 To check (but not fix) the whole project, `npm run lint`

 - To fix, run `npm run lint --fix`